<

 Compressing the 30-month timeline to 18 or 12 months

 The single biggest failure mode.
 Climbers who look at Aconcagua’s 18-month timeline and assume Denali should be similar end up skipping Stage 3 (winter skills) or Stage 4 (prep course).
-The math doesn’t work — cold-weather skills can only be built in winter seasons, and the Denali Prep Course happens in spring.
+The math doesn’t work — cold-weather skills can only be built in winter seasons.
+The Denali Prep Course happens in spring.
 You need at least 2.5 calendar years to cycle through all the necessary seasons.
 Attempting it in one year forces you to skip the stages that separate summiters from turn-arounds.

 02